This is the excerpt for your very first post.

 Mentorship

-Art student mentorship is available on a very limited basis.
-We meet in zoom to discuss your art, progress and any question you might have in drawing or painting.
+Art student mentorship is available.
+We meet in Zoom to discuss your art, progress, and any questions you might have about drawing or painting.
 Email communication is available as well.
-One hour session is $65, which could be split into two half an hour sessions.
-To discuss your options and to set up a schedule, please email to nika@veronicasart.com .
-For a limited time I provide email feedback for my Colored Pencil Techniques course.
+One-hour session is $65, which could be split into two half-hour sessions.
+To discuss your options and to set up a schedule, please email nika@veronicasart.com.
+For a limited time, I will provide email feedback for my Colored Pencil Techniques course.

 #1 Comprehensive Colored Pencils Techniques Drawing video course